eriknyquist/ptttl/README.rst

 This would play 3 sixteenth notes simultaneously (C, octave 4; E, octave 4;
-G ,octave 5), followed by an eighth note rest, followed by the same three sixteenth notes again
+G, octave 5), followed by an eighth note rest, followed by the same three sixteenth notes again

 Sample implementation